shayvon-ballard/owasp-juice-shop-auth-traffic-analysis/README.md

 # Authentication Traffic Analysis (OWASP Juice Shop)

 ## Summary
-This project documents a passive review of authentication-related network traffic in OWASP Juice Shop using browser developer tools and Burp Suite Community Edition.
+This project documents a passive review of authentication related network traffic in OWASP Juice Shop using browser developer tools and Burp Suite Community Edition.
 The goal was to practice identifying login endpoints, validating request/response behavior, and reviewing headers/payload structure safely (non-intrusive).

 ## Scope
 - Passive traffic inspection only (no exploitation)